-A University of Missouri study (attached) identified this project as a bottleneck in the system.
+A University of Missouri study (attached) identified this project area as a bottleneck in the system.
 When completed, the project will be noted as having a positive impact on the passenger service's on-time performance.

 Both Amtrak and freight will use the universal crossover.
-The crossover will help sort trains in the busy Jefferson City yard and subdivision, which is double track.
-It is proposed to complement the Osage River bridge project to give trains further options on the east side of the bridge.
-It will also help get passengers in the Jefferson City station for sorting trains and avoiding problems to cross the river with minimal interference from freight trains and get Amtrak trains on the correct track to stop at the station.
-Due to the delays in this area, the area was identified as a route bottleneck by a University of Missouri 2006 study.
+The crossover will help sort trains in the busy Jefferson City subdivision, which is double track.
+It is proposed to complement the other projects to give trains further options on the west side of Hermann It will also help get passengers in and out of the Hermann station, allow solutions for sorting trains and avoiding problems (with minimal interference from freight trains) and get trains on the correct track to stop at the station.
+Due to the delays in this area, the area between Jefferson City and Hermann was identified as a route bottleneck by a University of Missouri 2006 study, the third highest on the route.